marcos-mansur/marcos-mansur/README.md

-Hi!
+#Hello, worl- You!
 I'm Marcos Mansur, a brazilian production engineering student in love with programming and machine learning!

-After 1 year and 8 months of internship in Brands Marketing at a multinational company, I quit to persue a field of knowledge that had been fascinating me for quite some time: Machine Learning!
+After 1 year and 8 months of internship in Brands Marketing at a multinational company, I quit to pursue a field of knowledge that has been fascinating me for quite some time: Machine Learning!
 Currently, studying every day to build a solid base for a career in Data Science and related areas.

 Strongly problem solving oriented and motivated by challenges and puzzles.
 Very curious, always learning!